cpenarrieta/personal_finance_app/src/types/README.md

 - `TransactionWithRelations` - Transaction with all common relations
 - `TransactionWithAccount` - Transaction with account only
-- `AccountWithRelations` - Account with item and institution
+- `PlaidAccountWithRelations` - Plaid bank account with item and institution
 - `CustomCategoryWithSubcategories` - Category with subcategories
 - `HoldingWithRelations` - Holding with account and security
 - `PrismaIncludes` - Reusable include patterns